marcrdavis/ArduinoTITO-PlayerTracking/README.md

   with the BETTORSlots TITO and TITO Deluxe hardware.
 Please see the included documentation for more details.

-  NEW!
-The MEGA sketches now support ESP8266 WiFi!
-The easiest way is to use the Songhe Mega2560 + WiFi R3; or you can use any compatible ESP8266 module.
-I am currently testing a Wifi version of the Deluxe sketch with the Robotdyn Uno WiFi R3 - however the code is not stable yet and may never be due to the overhead of the WifiAT library.
+  10/22/2023 NEWS: I am currently working on a version of the Arduino TITO Deluxe using the new Arduino R4 WiFi board.
-  There are also a lot of configuration steps with this hardware which make it unfriendly for the un-initiated.
+  Unfortunately this new hardware does not use the same serial registers as the old R3/Mega boards so converting the SAS 9-bit protocol is proving to be a bit of a challenge.

   Build 20230802